The Importance of Water Safety In Your Summer Travels

 Why Legionella Should Be on Your Radar

-The symptoms of Legionnaires' disease often resemble pneumonia: persistent cough, fever, shortness of breath, and chest pain.
-Because of this, it can be difficult to diagnose early, so seeking medical attention promptly is essential if you feel unwell while or after travelling.
+The symptoms of Legionnaires' disease often resemble pneumonia, presenting as a persistent cough, fever, shortness of breath, and chest pain.
+Because of this, it can be difficult to diagnose early.
+Therefore, seeking medical attention promptly is essential if you feel unwell while traveling or after your trip.

-Top Tips to Stay Safe from Legionella While Travelling
+Top Tips to Stay Safe from Legionella While Traveling

 To reduce the risk and enjoy a safe, relaxing holiday, we’ve put together some simple precautions to take:

-Run hot taps and showers for several minutes before first use (leave the room while doing this to avoid inhaling vapour).
+Run hot taps and showers for several minutes before first use.
+Leave the room while doing this to avoid inhaling vapor.

-Be vigilant of symptoms like chest pain, cough or breathlessness—and seek medical help immediately if they arise.
+Be vigilant of symptoms like chest pain, cough, or breathlessness—and seek medical help immediately if they arise.
+Early intervention can prevent complications.

 There’s No Vaccine – Prevention Is Key

 Unlike some diseases, there is no vaccine for Legionnaires’ disease.
-This makes prevention the most effective defence - especially in environments where water may sit idle or where hygiene protocols may be inconsistent.
+This makes prevention the most effective defense—especially in environments where water may sit idle or where hygiene protocols may be inconsistent.

 Useful Resources